devnull-tools/soda/README.md

 * **fail** *(exit code)* - when a command fails to execute (broadcasted by *execute* and *check* functions)

+## Quick Tasks

+Quick Tasks are tasks defined in a directory and will work only in that directory only.
+To use them, create a file `.soda-tasks` in any directory and call the tasks without using namespaces:

+    task my-task
+    my_task() {
+      echo "My Task"
+    }

+    $ soda my-task

 ## Bash Completion

 SODA supports bash completion by importing all namespaces and searching for defined parameters